 The Savannah is a cross between a domestic cat and a medium-sized, large-eared African cat called a Serval.
 This uniquely beautiful breed was first registered with The International Cat Association in 2001 and has become increasingly popular.
 Despite their wild heritage, they are friendly, sociable animals that are known for their loyalty, often following their owners around the home.
 These highly intelligent cats are known to open doors and cupboards on their own, so be careful where you hide their food!

-The smallest breed of domestic cat, these micro-sized felines are known for both their over-sized ears and large eyes.
+As the smallest breed of domestic cat, the Singapura cats are known for both their oversized ears and large eyes.
 They have a beautiful ticked coat that is typically a few variations of brown, and they rarely get bigger than 8 pounds.
 They are active, playful, and curious and love to be in high places to get a birds-eye view of their home.
 There is controversy around their true heritage, but most breeders agree that the cat hails from Singapore, where they got their name.

 12. Egyptian Mau